 When artworks are exhibited in museums or other venues, they have labels that accompany them to provide the viewer with important information about the object.
 It’s often challenging to determine what to include on the label; in many cases, the curator chooses different information to highlight based on whether the work is a new acquisition, included in a travelling exhibition, or is hanging in a gallery as part of a permanent collection exhibition.

 For the image above, you will find different examples of labels in the APPLICATION RESOURCES document as well as an artist’s video here.
-The work above has a “Gallery Label” and a “Publication Label.”
+The work above has an “Object Description Label” and an “Object Overview Label.”
 Each label serves a different purpose.
-Take a look at these examples to see what is included on labels for Portrait of Mnonja:
+Take a look at these examples to see what is included on labels for Portrait of My Grandmother.

 Now, think about your future and your accomplishments.
 Imagine that your portrait is hanging in a museum.
 Write a 100-word label that will be placed underneath your future portrait.
-For this question, you are writing about an imaginary portrait of your future self and are not writing about Portrait of Mnonja by Mickalene Thomas.
-Use the examples and the video as inspiration.
+For this question, you are writing about an imaginary portrait of your future self and are not writing about Portrait of My Grandmother by Archibald John Motley Jr. Use the examples and the video as inspiration.

 9. YOU are the curator of the label for your portrait, so show us your style!*